Investors are keenly interested in gauging the performance of SaaS companies, as this is indicative of their long-term viability.

 1. Revenue Growth

 Revenue growth is an oft-cited indicator of a company’s success.
-Investors typically prefer to see it increasing over time when evaluating a business; high-growth companies tend to be more attractive options for venture capital funding and acquisition opportunities.
+Investors typically prefer to see it increasing over time when evaluating a business (see a 409a valuation definition for more on how they do so); high-growth companies tend to be more attractive options for venture capital funding and acquisition opportunities.

 While revenue is the primary measure of financial success in SaaS, there are several other figures that can give you some insight into the magnitude of your company’s growth.
 These key metrics include: